Ancentus/serverless-todo-app/README.md

 # TODO items

-The application should store TODO items, and each TODO item contains the following fields:
+The application stores TODO items, and each TODO item contains the following fields:

 * `todoId` (string) - a unique id for an item
 * `createdAt` (string) - date and time when an item was created